-In this article, I’m going to talk about how you can effectively train at home without any equipment to become a better hockey player and show you some examples of my favorite at home hockey workouts.
+In this article, I will talk about how you can effectively train at home without any equipment to become a better hockey player and show you some examples of my favorite at home hockey workouts.

-**If you want a full hockey program that can be done at home check out our new Off-Season Hockey Training Programs here!
+**If you want a full hockey program that can be done at home, check out our new Off-Season Hockey Training Program here!

 Let’s get into it…

 Training with no equipment as a hockey player puts you in a unique position.
 You can either:

 1 – Get an excellent workout in while still making it fit the demands of hockey-specific training for performance